ahmrz/bes-ucp/README.md

 ## Datasets used

-Existing UCP datasets are selected based on the number of units, i.e. 4-, 10-, 20-, 40-, 60-, 80-, and 100-units [2].
+UCP datasets are selected based on the number of units, i.e. 4-, 10-, 20-, 40-, 60-, 80-, and 100-units [2].
 The 4-unit properties and hourly demands are listed below:

 ### 4-unit properties
 | Properties | Unit 1 | Unit 2 | Unit 3 | Unit 4 |